 In real-estate there are “buyers markets” and “sellers markets” and the same is true in the corporate world.
-As a significant amount of our working population is rapidly approaching retirement, all owners and advisors should be prepared for an elongated “buyers market” to sell a business.
+As a significant amount of our working population is rapidly approaching retirement, all owners and advisers should be prepared for an elongated “buyers market” to sell a business.
 This is because of the large number of Baby Boomers who, in the 1960’s and 1970’s, chose to open their own businesses and now are looking forward to cash-in and enjoy retirement.
 It is predicted that 40% of US family-owned businesses will go through a leadership change in the next five years.
 This equates to the creation of $5 trillion in liquidity by 2015.

-This creates a very exciting time for business owners as well as prospective buyers and the advisors that will assist with these transitions, but one concerning issue looms: Baby Boomers are not adequately preparing for these changes in ownership.
-According to a recent survey in M&A Today, 65% of small business owners don’t know what their company is worth and only 15% of them have an exit strategy.
+This creates a very exciting time for business owners as well as prospective buyers and the consultants that will assist with these transitions, but one concerning issue looms: Baby Boomers are not adequately preparing for these changes in ownership.
+According to a recent survey in Mergers & Acquisitions Today, 65% of small business owners don’t know what their company is worth and only 15% of them have an exit strategy.
 With so much personally and professionally riding on smooth leadership/ownership transitions, it’s disappointing so many owners leave many key issues to be dealt with “when they get around to it.”
 Not only could this jeopardize the long-term success of their business, this could lead to owners leaving significant money on the negotiation table.

 The simple act of planning and preparing for an owners’ exit (via an exit strategy) will give baby boomers that choose to sell their business a significant advantage over others.